philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_langevin.rst

 :math:`F_f` (damping) term in the equation above and of :math:`\sqrt{\frac{10.0}{3.0}}` as a multiplier on the :math:`F_r` term.
-This does not affect the thermostatting behavior of the Langevin formalism but ensures that the randomized rotational diffusivity of spherical particles is correct.
+This does not affect the thermostatting behavior of the Langevin formalism but insures that the randomized rotational diffusivity of spherical particles is correct.

 For the *angmom* keyword a similar scale factor is needed which is